LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2MultiTenancy.md

 **Schema: Permissions**

 The Multi-tenant schema sets the following permissions:
-- All objects in schema FHIRADMIN are owned by user FHIRADMIN
+- All objects in schema FHIR_ADMIN are owned by user FHIRADMIN
 - All objects in schema FHIRDATA are owned by user FHIRADMIN
-- GRANT EXECUTE ON FHIRADMIN.SET_TENANT TO FHIRUSER;
+- GRANT EXECUTE ON FHIR_ADMIN.SET_TENANT TO FHIRSERVER;
-- GRANT READ ON FHIRADMIN.SV_TENANT_ID TO FHIRUSER;
+- GRANT READ ON FHIR_ADMIN.SV_TENANT_ID TO FHIRSERVER;
-- GRANT EXECUTE ON FHIRDATA.ADD_RESOURCE_TYPE TO FHIRUSER;
+- GRANT EXECUTE ON FHIRDATA.ADD_RESOURCE_TYPE TO FHIRSERVER;
-- GRANT EXECUTE ON FHIRDATA.ADD_RESOURCE TO FHIRUSER;
+- GRANT EXECUTE ON FHIRDATA.ADD_RESOURCE TO FHIRSERVER;
-- GRANT SELECT,INSERT,UPDATE,DELETE ON FHIRDATA.PATIENT_RESOURCES TO FHIRUSER;
+- GRANT SELECT,INSERT,UPDATE,DELETE ON FHIRDATA.PATIENT_RESOURCES TO FHIRSERVER;

-FHIRADMIN owns all schema objects.
+FHIR_ADMIN owns all schema objects.
-FHIR User is granted a minimum set of priveleges.
+FHIRSERVER is granted a minimum set of priveleges.
 SET_TENANT is the only way to write the SV_TENANT_ID.

 The diagram outlines the relationships between the administrative and tenant schema.